ElBedeawi/near-challenge-7/README.md

 ```

 ### Add Candidate Function
-we created the function `add_candidate`, it has a String parameter `name`, It get the contract candidates map and inserts the candidate name with a default value of zero as no one voted for the new candidate yet.
+we created the function `add_candidate`, it has a String parameter `name`, It gets the contract candidates map and inserts the candidate name with a default value of zero as no one voted for the new candidate yet.

-What if you tries to add an existing candidate ?
+What if you try to add an existing candidate?
 Let's add a guard.
 ```
 pub fn add_candidate(&mut self, name: String) -> String {